Skip to Main Content

 4. When finished, click Save.

-This will add an embedded data variable to your survey dataset containing the email addresses of the users who have logged in to the survey.
-When you download your survey data, this variable will automatically be included in the dataset, along with the rest of your survey items.
+This will add an embedded data variable to your survey dataset containing the email addresses of the users who have logged in to the survey and submitted responses.
+When you download your survey data, this variable appear in dataset with the rest of your survey questions.

 Tutorial Feedback